-Capable of holding two adults and three to five kids comfortably.
-Pool is made from 0.4 millimetre PVC material that will last for years.
-Comprised of three separate air chambers that inflate quickly.
+Capable of holding 2 adults and 3 to 5 kids comfortably.
+Pool is made from 0.4-millimeter PVC material that will last for years.
+Comprised of 3 separate air chambers that inflate quickly.

 Pricier than other inflatable pools, but you get what you pay for.

 Crafted of sturdy material that resists rips and punctures better than most in this class and price range.
 Spacious design.
-Has two air chambers with two valves that make it fairly easy to inflate.
+Has 2 air chambers with 2 valves that make it fairly easy to inflate.

 The drain plug is flimsy, and air has been known to leak from the valves, requiring additional fill-ups.

 Designed for toddlers.
 Offers space to wade and splash plus has an adorable frog sprinkler so kids can run through the water spray.
 Appealing design that kids love.
 Low price.

 Drain plug is in an awkward location, which makes it difficult to empty water from the pool.
 Not very spacious.
 Some reports of leaks.

 Dual inflatable bubble bottom adds more cushioning and security.
 Constructed with high-grade PVC that is eco-friendly and nontoxic.
 Inflates quickly with an electric pump.
 Available in blue and pink.

 It doesn't take much pressure to press the sides down and leak water.